rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part10/README.md

 The duplicate code is gone.
 However, this isn’t a good approach because it catches other exceptions too.
-For example, suppose that we had incorrect code that threw a NullPointerException.
+For example, suppose that we had incorrect code that threw a `NullPointerException`.
 The catch block would catch it, which was never the intent.
 The other approach is to extract the duplicate code into a helper method:

 ````